• Skip to primary navigation

 Alright, let’s get down to the good stuff – Costa Rican craft beer!

 The microbreweries are spread throughout the country so it’s hard to talk about them all, especially since most don’t sell outside their town of origin.
 So I’ll outline our favorite ones we’ve tried so far and some other popular Costa Rica craft beer to try.
-One interesting thing to note is that outside San Jose, most of the craft breweries are owned and operated by foreigners. **Please note that this is NOT all the craft beer in Costa Rica, only the ones we have tried and we obviously haven’t tried them all as there are so many!
-But we are slowly working our way on sampling as many as possible.*
+One interesting thing to note is that outside San Jose, most of the craft breweries are owned and operated by foreigners.

 Costa Rica’s Craft Brewing Co.

 Costa Rica’s Craft Brewing Company is the most widely available craft beer in Costa Rica.
 Yeison’s favorite beer from them is the Iztaru (smoked wheat IPA, 4.6%) but that one is seasonal.
 Segua (red ale 5%), Libertas (tropical golden ale 7%) and Malacrianza (Scottish Ale 6%) are other popular ones but flavors are still a bit mild.
-Great for those like Yeison who doesn’t really like strong hoppy flavors.
+Great for those who doesn’t really like strong hoppy flavors.

 Treintaycinco